What are the Medicare Part D abbreviations: EA BA DS AE in the plan benefit type?

 details regarding the Medicare Part D benefit types:

-- Defined standard (DS) benefits
+- Defined Standard (DS) benefits

 plan are updated and released annually by CMS: q1medicare.com/PartD-The-MedicarePartDOutlookAllYears.php

-- Actuarially equivalent (AE) standard benefits
+- Actuarially Equivalent standard (AE) standard benefits

 A Medicare Part D plan that has an annual deductible, the plan may